 Strain gauge load cells

 Should be used if dynamic monitoring is required.
-This is because they give a constant output and do not have to be polled for information.
+They give a constant output and do not have to be polled for information.
 Strain gauge load cells are very accurate over the short term but may be prone to drift in the long term.
-This is due to glue drift of the attached sensors but also down to electrical drift of the sensors and other electronic components.
-They can be easily and cheaply data logged and are, arguably, the easiest and cheapest to use for wireless monitoring applications.
+They can be data logged and are, arguably, the easiest to use for wireless monitoring applications.

 Output signal from strain gauge load cells: mV/V; Ω for thermistor if in place.

 Looking at the different types of strain gauges their principle of operation, applications and tips for installationRead More

 All you've ever wanted to know about Vibrating Wire piezometers including selection and installation.Read More